Pica

 When to Contact a Medical Professional

-Contact your provider if you notice that a child (or adult) is eating nonfood materials.
+Contact your provider if you notice that your child (or an adult) is eating nonfood materials.

 Prevention